integritee-network/sgx-setup/README.md

 * the GUEST machine must be on Ubuntu 20.04 (still oparating on ubuntu 18.04?
 Contact us, we have a script for that one as well)
 * SGX must be enabled in your BIOS

-In this tutorial, the development server is focused on.
-A build server tutorial might follow later.

 ## Important Notice
 Currently, some ansible scripts (such as the munin-node, timezone and keyboard roles) are outdated.
 These are not necesary for the set up of a sgx machine but are good extra features.
 They might be updated at a later point of time.
 If urgently needed, take a look at https://github.com/geerlingguy , up-to-date ansible scripts should be found there.